British Car Brands

 Alvis Logo

 Alvis, a privately owned automobile manufacturing company, was founded in 1919 to produce scooters, carburetors, and engines.
-It had to change its logo after the Avro airplane company began complaining about copyright infringement.
-Thus, the famous badge appeared in the form of an inverted red triangle with the stylized inscription “ALVIS.”
+It had to change its logo after the Avro airplane company complained about copyright infringement.
+Thus, the famous badge appeared as an inverted red triangle with the stylized inscription “ALVIS.”
 The company produced civilian cars until 1967.
 Then, the trademark belonged to the military division of British Leyland, and its emblem decorated armored vehicles.

 Berkeley